Skip to main content

 Select a garden vault

 Browse gardens and their vault configurations.
-Each vault shows current deposits, yield rates, and supported assets.
+Each vault shows current deposits, routed yield history, and supported assets.

 2. 2